What is a Virus?

 As compared to DNA viruses, there have been many more RNA viruses that have infected humans.
 These include nine negative ssRNA and eight positive ssRNA virus families.

-Capsid morphology including icosahedral, helical, or complex shapes can also be used to classify a given virus.
+Capsid morphology, including icosahedral, helical, or complex shapes, can also be used to classify a given virus.
 The presence or absence of an envelope on the virus is also incorporated into its classification.

-Image Credit: GraphicsRF.com / Shutterstock.com
+Image Credit: Cartoon Millie_art / Shutterstock.com

 How do viruses infect?

+The outer surface of the virus is crucial for its ability to recognize and attach to host cells.
+Typically, the surface of the virus will contain certain proteins that can recognize and bind to cellular receptors to facilitate its attachment to the host cell.
 Once the virus attaches to the host cell, it is engulfed through the cellular membrane and subsequently enters the cell’s cytoplasm.
 Inside the cell, the virus will remove its viral coat into smaller cellular vesicles, thereby releasing its genetic material into the cytoplasm for its replication.

 Direct contact transmission